 The organisation has in place all the relevant policies and procedures, including Health and Safety, Equal Opportunity and Diversity, Safeguarding Children, Fair recruitment and selection, etc. These are reviewed on an annual basis in line with national policy changes.

-Some of the Volunteer Partners include: Jobcentre Plus, Rochdale Training Association, Adult Care Services; Integrated Neighbourhood Teams; Rochdale Gateway Leisure Centre; Muscan Learning Disabilities Group; Community Centres; Aashiyana Carers’ Group; Alzheimer’s Society, Dementia Alliance, Burnside Community Centre, Contour Housing, Petrus, Hopwood Hall College, Council for Voluntary Services, Rochdale Hospice, Healthwatch Rochdale, Making Space, Rochdale District & Mind, Pakeeza Group, Khuburat House, Pride Media, Rochdale Pioneers Museum, Asian Women’s Project, HMR Circle CIC, Stonham Housing, Rochdale Council, Millercare, MAC Clinical Care, PossAbilities, Home Instead, Youth Service to provide marketing of projects, provide referrals, share information and new partners as they are identified.
+Some of the Volunteer Partners include: Jobcentre Plus, Rochdale Training Association, Adult Care Services; Integrated Neighbourhood Teams; Rochdale Gateway Leisure Centre; Muscan Learning Disabilities Group; Community Centres; Aashiyana Carers’ Group; Alzheimer’s Society, Dementia Alliance, Burnside Community Centre, Contour Housing, Petrus, Hopwood Hall College, Rochdale, Making Space, Rochdale District & Mind, Pakeeza Group, Khubsurat House, Pride Media, Rochdale Pioneers Museum, Asian Women’s Project, HMR Circle CIC, Stonham Housing, Rochdale Council, Millercare, MAC Clinical Care, PossAbilities, Home Instead, Youth Service to provide marketing of projects, provide referrals, share information and new partners as they are identified.

-Current & previous partners include: HMR Clinical Commissioning Group SIF, Link4Life, NHS Greater Manchester and Eastern Cheshire Strategic Clinical Networks, Awards4All, The Tudor Trust Skills Funding Agency, Arts Council, Contour Homes, The Percy Bilton Charity, The D’Oyle Carte Charitable Trust, Worldwide Cash & Carry, Sterling Currency Exchange Ltd.
+Current & previous partners include: Big Lottery – Reaching Communities, HMR Clinical Commissioning Group, Link4Life, NHS Greater Manchester and Eastern Cheshire Strategic Clinical Networks, Awards4All, The Tudor Trust Skills Funding Agency, Arts Council, Contour Homes, The Percy Bilton Charity, The D’Oyly Carte Charitable Trust, Worldwide Cash & Carry, Sterling Currency Exchange Ltd.